GenomicsAotearoa/Introduction-to-R/docs/appendix/03A-dplyr.md

 The package `dplyr` tries to provide easy tools for the most common data manipulation tasks.
-This package is also included in the [`tidyverse` package](https://www.tidyverse.org/), which is a collection of eight different packages (`dplyr`, `ggplot2`, `tibble`, `tidyr`, `readr`, `purrr`, `stringr`, and `forcats`).
+This package is also included in the [`tidyverse` package](https://www.tidyverse.org/), which is a collection of nine different packages (`dplyr`, `ggplot2`, `tibble`, `tidyr`, `readr`, `purrr`, `stringr`, `forcats`, and `lubridate`).
 It is built to work directly with data frames.
 The thinking behind it was largely inspired by the package `plyr` which has been in use for some time but suffered from being slow in some cases.`dplyr` addresses this by porting much of the computation to C++.
 An additional feature is the ability to